meenu1204/near-real-time-object-detection/README.md

   - REST API endpoint (/predict) for object detection
   - Accepts images and return predictions with class and confidence.

+- Real-time Kafka Streaming
+  - Kafka Producer streams KITTI test images (as if from a live camera)
+  - Kafka Consumer reads stream and runs YOLO inference
+  - Live visualization (with counts of Cars, Pedestrians, and Cyclists)

 ## Project Setup

 1. Clone the repository